togosh/hexdailystats/README.md

 ```

 6.a.
 Grab Data
-Replace url below with what is set in config.json for urls.grabdata
+Replace URL below with what is set in config.json for urls.grabdata
-`localhost:3000/url`
+`localhost:3000/URL`
-Use this command to initilize the servers data after every start
+Use this command to initialize the servers data after every start in debug mode

 7. Stop Server
 `CTRL + C` or `sudo killall nodejs`